Porges/ways-to-play/src/games/cokoo/cokoo.md

 ## Similar games

 [Yoote](games/yoote/yoote.md)  is a very similar game from neighbouring Senegal, which lacks the “dropping” phase of Chokoo.
 [Sīja](games/sija/sija.md) is also very similar but capture is by enclosure rather than jumping.
-[Kōnane](games/konane/konane.md) also has similar gameplay.
+[Kōnane](games/konane/konane.md) from Hawaiʻi also has similar jumping gameplay.

 ## See also